 REMEMBER: Do not just copy information; do not plagiarize.
 Take notes in your own words.
-If you see an important quote that you might want to use in your exhibit, paper, or performance, remember to write it down exactly and make sure you have the page number and author and source (book).
-You do have to keep track of your sources of information (historical documents like speeches, essays, etc and books, articles, photographs, maps, web pages, newspapers etc.).
+If you see an important quote that you might want to use in your exhibit, paper, performance, historical webpage or historical documentary, remember to write it down exactly and make sure you have the page number, author and source (book).
+You do have to keep track of your sources of information (historical documents like speeches, essays, etc. and books, articles, photographs, maps, web pages, newspapers etc.).
 The style you use for writing citations must be consistent throughout your paper.

-Here are examples of book citations for BIBLIOGRAPHY:
+Here are examples of citations for BIBLIOGRAPHY: